5 Fantastic February Read-alouds for Kindergarten and First Grade

 The second book we chose was ‘Love is my Favorite Thing’ by Emma Chichester Clark.
 This darling book is about a dog named Plum who loves so many different things, but love is her favorite.
 Plum keeps getting in trouble by doing typical things that most dogs do.
 She starts to worry that her owners won’t love her anymore.
 For the first lesson students brainstorm all of the things that Plum loves.
 The second lesson has students think of the different causes (what Plum does that gets her into trouble) and effects (what her owners say to her) throughout the story.
 Finally for the third lesson students make the craftivity by brainstorming all of the things that they love and write about their favorite thing.
 So cute!

-You can purchase each of these read-alouds from our Teachers Pay Teachers store.
+You can purchase each of these Kindergarten and First Grade read-alouds for February from our Teachers Pay Teachers store individually or you can purchase them in a monthly bundle to save money.
 Your students will love these read-alouds and you will love meeting so many Reading Literature Core Standards.
 Download our free scope and sequence to see what standards are being taught in each read-aloud.